raivenfolio/Discord-Random-Food-Gen-BOT/README.md

 it uses an API called OpenStreetMap Overapps API (OSM)

-(It isnt a bit accurate sometimes but it does the thing ^^)
+(It isnt a bit accurate sometimes but it does the thing ^^) trying my hands on creating discord bots and get familiar.

 ## 🚀 How to Setup